 Case the model is switched off by leaving the neutral position, the model stops running when channels 1 to 5 are controlled and the engine off sound is played.
 This feature can be used to play the engine start/stop sound by the RC.
 But it can be used to switch between up to three different models.
-To achieve that, the appropriate model must be switched on, when the channel 7 switch is positioned in a unique position.
-The module stores this position as "turn on" position.
+To achieve that, the appropriate model must be switched on, when the channel 6 switch is positioned in a unique position.
+The module stores this position as $\hat{a} \in \tilde{z}$ turn on $\hat{a} \in \infty$ position.
 When the switch leaves this position, the model becomes passive and can not be moved.
-However, in this state it can still be fired by other tanks and the model reacts by rumbling, hit indicator and incrementing the hit counter.
-To do this you need receivers with the same channel crystals.
-When using 2.4GHz receivers, they must be bound to the same transmitter.

 Using this channel is optional.